isomerpages/sndgo-corp/media-hub/speeches/_posts/2024-03-01-post-COS 2024: Speech by Senior Minister of State for Communications and Information Janil Puthucheary.md

 Since 2023, we have used Purple A11y to make Government digital services more accessible.
 And it has also been directly integrated into the development for websites like MyCareersFuture, to ensure they are accessible.</p>
+<h3>Investing in digital infrastructure, and research and development</h3>
 <p>Sir, I have so far focused on digital products.
 But there is another aspect
 to the work that we have to pay some attention to.
 The infrastructure;
 the interconnected systems that must work together to make such products